-A (very tentative) hypothesis is that both (1) and (2) rest ultimately on applications of (MP) that are, for some reason, illicit.
-6 (CA), whether or not it is a generally appropriate rule governing the logic of the conditional, appears to preserve truth in the smoking scenario: on the Intended Reading, (1c) is true, given (1a) and (1b).
-So, assuming (MP), (\vee E) must preserve truth in this case.
-Evidently it does not.
+A tentative hypothesis is that both (1) and (2) rest ultimately on applications of (MP) that are somehow deductively illicit in the envisioned context.6 Applying (CA) seems licensed in this context: on the Intended Reading, (1c) is true/acceptable, given (1a) and (1b).
+Given (MP), reasoning by (\vee E) should be deductively licensed in this case.
+Evidently, though, it is not.